 Dipoto, on the other hand, is fungible.
 His reliance on statistics – especially large for a former player – has furthered the chasm with Scioscia.
 And his inability to make substantive moves outside of Moreno's splashes have left the Angels 16½ games out of first place in the American League West and even behind …

-Seattle Mariners.
+and the Seattle Mariners.
 Zduriencik faces similar questions as Dipoto with another disappointing team, his fourth in five years as Mariners GM.
 Zduriencik's vitals: a 347-430 record (.447 winning percentage) with a minus-482 run differential.
-Eek.2.
-Jack Zduriencik and the
+Eek.

 Still, the sense in Seattle is Zduriencik will return, even if his power has been limited.
 At the trade deadline, opposing general managers got the sense Zduriencik needed to run all serious trade proposals by team president Chuck Armstrong and owner Howard Lincoln, the sort of intervention that left Seattle standing pat in July with viable pieces to deal despite a minuscule chance at contention.